Asteski/WinMac/README.md

 - **Enhanced Icons** - refresh legacy and default Windows components with modern set of icons

-- **Keyboard Shortcuts** - new keyboard shortcuts which enhance Windows 11 workflow
+- **Keyboard Shortcuts** - new keyboard shortcuts enhance the Windows 11 workflow

 ## Installation